Fudan-iGEM/2023-wiki/docs/src/education.md

 style='width:80%'>
 </div>

-We collaborated with the "Promise`<Pending>`" group (comprising Shitao Gong, Gengyu Wang, Jiayi Wang, Shangxuan Tang), to create **an immersive metaverse game** (experience the game [here](http://121.4.67.20:8080/)) that breaths life into the world of synthetic biology.
+We collaborated with the `Promise<Pending>` group (comprising Shitao Gong, Gengyu Wang, Jiayi Wang, Shangxuan Tang), to create **an immersive metaverse game** (experience the game [here](http://121.4.67.20:8080/)) that breaths life into the world of synthetic biology.
 The game is set in a distant future where humanity dispatches robots to explore a second home.
 In this intriguing virtual world, players navigate robots to **uncover scattered genetic "parts", assemble gene circuits**, and fulfill exploration missions.